 Building a Molecular Tumor Board

-Park came to Vanderbilt one year ago with a goal of expanding on the molecular tumor board he started at Johns Hopkins.
+Park came to Vanderbilt one year ago with a goal of expanding on the molecular tumor board he started at Johns Hopkins University.
 The initial idea arose from a cancer patient in Baltimore whose sequencing data were being evaluated by a colleague, Park said.

 “Her report suggested that she should be on an experimental medicine, but in doing so she was forgoing standard of care that could have prolonged life in her type of disease.
 More troublesome was that the mutation in question was not a real ‘driver’ mutation – there was little chance of the experimental drug working.”